Art of Europe: Mannerism, Baroque, and Rococo

-Rococo art was characterised by lighter, often jocular themes; common characteristics included pale, creamy colours, florid decorations and a penchant for bucolic landscapes.
-Paintings were more ornate than their Baroque counterpart, and usually graceful, playful and light-hearted in nature.
+Rococo art was characterised by lighter, often jocular themes; common characteristics included pale, creamy colours, florid decorations, and a penchant for bucolic landscapes.
+Paintings were more ornate than their Baroque counterpart, and usually graceful, playful, and light-hearted in nature.

-In European art, Renaissance Classicism spawned two different movements—Mannerism and the Baroque.
-Mannerism, a reaction against the idealist perfection of Classicism, employed distortion of light and spatial frameworks in order to emphasize the emotional content of a painting and the emotions of the painter.
-The work of El Greco is a particularly clear example of Mannerism in painting during the late 16th, early 17th centuries.
-Northern Mannerism took longer to develop, and was largely a movement of the last half of the 16th century.
-Baroque art took the representationalism of the Renaissance to new heights, emphasizing detail, movement, lighting, and drama in their search for beauty.
+In European art, Renaissance Classicism gave rise to two movements—Mannerism and the Baroque.
+Mannerism, a reaction against the idealist perfection of Classicism, employed distortions of light and spatial frameworks to emphasize the emotional content of a painting and the emotions of the painter.
+The work of El Greco is a particularly clear example of Mannerism in painting during the late 16th and early 17th centuries.
+Northern Mannerism took longer to develop and was largely a movement of the last half of the 16th century.
+Baroque art took the representationalism of the Renaissance to new heights, emphasizing detail, movement, lighting, and drama in its search for beauty.
 Perhaps the best known Baroque painters are Caravaggio, Rembrandt, Peter Paul Rubens, and Diego Velázquez.

 A rather different art developed out of northern realist traditions in 17th-century Dutch Golden Age painting, which had very little religious art, and little history painting, instead playing a crucial part in developing secular genres such as still life, genre paintings of everyday scenes, and landscape painting.
-While the Baroque nature of Rembrandt's art is clear, the label is less use for Vermeer and many other Dutch artists.
+While the Baroque nature of Rembrandt's art is clear, the label is less useful for Vermeer and many other Dutch artists.
 Flemish Baroque painting shared a part in this trend, while also continuing to produce the traditional categories.